How to Nail That Digital Marketing Interview: Our Top Tips

 Landing that dream digital marketing job is not easy.
 There’s always plenty of competition for these posts and setting yourself apart from the rest of the candidates requires a lot of hard work.
 It’s a bit like going on Britain’s Got Talent for marketers or the point of the film Highlander – there can be only one!

-If you want to nail down your dream job at interview, however, there are some things you can do to tilt things more in your favour.
+If you want to nail down your dream job, there are some things you can do to tilt things more in your favour during your digital marketing interview.

 1. Start With Your CV